-Organic wastes are materials originating from living sources like plants, animals, and microorganisms that are biodegradable and can be broken down into simpler organic molecules.
+Organic wastes are materials from living sources like plants, animals, and microorganisms that are biodegradable and can be broken down into simpler organic molecules.

 - Organic wastes produced in nature by various means can exist either in a solid-state or liquid state.

 - Solid organic waste is primarily understood as organic-biodegradable waste, and it contains about 80-85% moisture content.